silent-ninja-1/simplex-chat/docs/guide/privacy-security.md

 ### SimpleX Lock

 This setting affects the ability to use SimpleX Lock - it's disabled by default.
-Depending on what type of lock mode you choose when you choose to enable it, this feature will provide either device-level authentication or app-level authentication for the app.
+Depending on what type of lock you choose when you enable it, this feature will provide either device-level authentication or app-level authentication for the app.
 SimpleX Lock prompts you to confirm your device credentials (PIN, face, fingerprint, or pattern) or a passcode when you open the app, resume the app after a set amount of inactivity expires, or to use some security- or privacy-sensitive features.

 #### To enable it: